MelvinSGjr/Lunar-AI-Aimbot-for-Linux/README.md

 ## Linux Mouse Control

 On Linux, all mouse movement and clicks are handled by the [pyautogui](https://pyautogui.readthedocs.io/en/latest/) library, which is cross-platform and does not require any DLLs or native extensions.
-This replaces the Windows-only ddxoft DLL and win32api/ctypes logic.
+The `xdotool` replaces the Windows-only ddxoft DLL and win32api/ctypes logic.

 - **No DLLs or Windows binaries are required.**
 - All mouse actions are simulated at the OS level and work in any X11/Wayland environment.